mslusarz/csv-nix-tools/doc/csv-header.1.md

 :   set type of column *NAME1* to *TYPE1*, type of column *NAME2* to *TYPE2*, etc.

 -G, \--guess-types
-:   (NOT IMPLEMENTED YET) add types to columns by guessing based on their contents
+:   add types to columns by guessing based on their contents

 -M, \--remove-types
 :   remove types from columns